Somewhere in the Night (film): Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote:As a straight piece of melodramatic staging, this Twentieth Century-Fox film is all right.
 But the story is a large-sized slice of hokum, starting off with the proposition that a veteran would be released from a naval hospital suffering from amnesia.
 And from this dubious point of departure, the yarn throws logic to the whistling winds as it recounts this veteran's grim endeavors to find out who he is.
 Assuming that such a man would bother to endure the harsh resistance that he does, immediately he starts out to follow a thin trail of self-revealing clues, the likelihood of such titanic mysteries in re his person seems logically remote.
 However, the greatest indifference of the writers appears to have been toward a reasonable clarification of the progressively complicated plot.
 The further this unremembering gentleman pursues his mysterious past and confronts various odd and brutal characters, the more he—and you—become confused.
 Apparently he and his associates fit the pieces together in the end, but this writer is still completely baffled.
-Who was who, and who got shot?
+Who was who, and who got shot?Writing in 1979's Film Noir: An Encyclopedic Reference to the American Style, film scholar Robert Porfirio called Somewhere in the Night, "the quintessential film whose protagonist is an amnesiac veteran."